Commonest cancer among UK women

 Breast cancer is known to be a heterogeneous disease and there is increasing interest in examining risk factors for relevant subtypes of breast cancer.
 The Million Women Study has already reported on risk factors for breast cancer subtypes defined by their invasiveness (Reeves et al, 2012), hormone receptor status (Beral et al, 2011) and histological type (Reeves et al, 2006; Reeves et al, 2009) and further work is underway to explore risk factors, separately, for the main molecular subtypes of breast cancer that have been associated with clinical outcome.
 Linkage of the cohort to NHS databases, including the Cancer Outcomes and Services Dataset and Hospital Episodes Statistics, has substantially broadened the scope of questions that can be addressed within the study and future work will consider adverse outcomes following diagnosis and treatment for breast cancer, as well as factors affecting survival

-In collaboration with the NHS Breast Screening Programme, the unit has designed the Breast Screening Age Extension Trial, which is the largest ever randomised trial to date.
-The unit acts as co-ordinating centre for the trial which aims to randomize 3 million women to assess the net effects of offering additional breast cancer screening before age 50 and after age 70.
+In collaboration with the NHS Breast Screening Programme, the unit has designed the Breast Screening Age Extension Trial (AgeX Trial), which is the largest ever randomised trial to date.
+The unit acts as co-ordinating centre for the trial which aims to randomise 3 million women to assess the net effects of offering additional breast cancer screening before age 50 and after age 70.
 The results of the trial should provide much needed information about the risks and benefits of extending routine breast screening to a wider age-group.